Subscribe to get access

 We all want a beautiful yard.
 However, what does it really cost us?
 According to research done at Michigan State University, it doesn’t look good.
 Therefore, water prices will have to increase by 41 percent over the next five years.
 That’s in order to cover the costs of adapting to climate change and replacing aging infrastructure.
 This hike in prices will mean that nearly 41 million households.
 So that’s one-third of all US households.
 Hence, it may not be able to afford water for necessities.
 Those are including drinking, bathing, and cooking by the year 2020.

-Using up valuable water maintaining a lush, green yard is simply not right.
+Using up valuable water to maintain a lush, green yard is simply not right.
 It’s not the responsible, eco-conscious thing to do.
 That’s especially if you live in a drought-prone area such as California or Utah.
-However, there are ways to have a beautiful landscaped yard.
+However, there are ways to have a beautifully landscaped yard.
 Hence, one without putting too much strain on your local water resources.
 So check out the tips they’ve highlighted below.
 Then prepare your trowel and gardening gloves.
 That’s for your next big yard and garden project.

 Lawns are a European invention, deliberately cultivated by the rich in both France and England as a way to flaunt their wealth.
 Lawns require a great deal of upkeep, fertilizer, and— of course— water.
 They aren’t natural and, let’s be honest, they look pretty boring.
 Furthermore, lawns cost a lot of money— and it’s more than just the price for watering.
 From aerating your soil to buying fertilizer and seed to paying for maintenance and mowing, you can end up spending thousands of dollars a year on lawn upkeep.